An Irish Man Interprets the World

 On 2nd January every year, the streets of Cape Town, South Africa, are filled with ecstatic crowds.
 It’s the Kaapse Klopse (‘Cape Clubs’) carnival, a time of joyful music, bright costumes, and unified community.

 Kaapse Klopse has its roots in the regrettable days of slavery.
 Until the 1830s, slavery was common in South African society.
-Like...
+Like us, the slaves...

 “The biggest disease today is not leprosy or tuberculosis but rather the feeling of being unwanted, uncared for, and deserted by everybody.”